akbaragha0712/Princeton-PPCL-PBM-Project/README.md

 # Princeton-CLSJ-PBM-Project

-Placeholder for full explanation of this project and relevant code

 ## Model 3 - Fair ML model

-For the third model, we utilize the method developed by Yahav Bechavod and Katrina Ligett in "Penalizing Unfairness in Binary Classification".
-Predictions with fitted model can be run immediately in race_agnostic_model.Rmd.
+For the third model we utilize the method developed by Yahav Bechavod and Katrina Ligett in "Penalizing Unfairness in Binary Classification".

+Predictions with fitted model can be run immediately in `race_agnostic_model.Rmd`.
 To retrain model follow the instructions below.

 ### Training